 Hockey uniforms were very simple in the early days.
 Since most players also played football in the summertime, they simply borrowed these pants for hockey games, then added a turtleneck sweater to stay warm along with some knee high socks.
 With only a combined total of fourteen players involved there was little need for decidedly differing uniforms, it was easy for players to know who played for who.

-This began to change as teams of various leagues began to play each other, and they often wore the same uniform, as in the 1920 Stanley Cup Finals when the PCuHL champions from Seattle had similar uniforms to Ottawa.
+This began to change as teams of various leagues began to play each other, and they often wore the same uniform, as in the 1920 Stanley Cup Final when the PCuHL champions from Seattle had similar uniforms to Ottawa.
 Ottawa decided to wear white jerseys and the problem was solved.
-In 1933 the Detroit Red Wings chose the colour of their new uniforms and they were the same as the Montreal Canadiens.
+In 1933, the Detroit Red Wings chose the colour of their new uniforms and they were the same as the Montreal Canadiens.
 When the teams first met in Montreal, in order to tell them apart, the Wings were forced to wear white covers – like in a modern gym class.
 They covered up the player’s numbers angering the fans in attendance, in addition to looking stupid.
 Thus began the debate about the colours used by teams during games.

 In the 1940s, some teams had begun voluntarily to wear contrasting colours (including Montreal’s now odd-looking original white uniform), but at the NHL meetings in 1950 the use of contrasting uniforms became mandatory.
 The reason was due to the increasing number of motion picture newsreels being made of the action (which would soon become black and white television), that the NHL required each team should wear contrasting colours to make it easier for viewers to distinguish the teams during the black and white broadcasts.